 Some households have multiple telephone lines for voice communication.

-The table below provides summary statistics for the number of telephone lines in the monthly sampled households.
+The table below provides summary statistics for the number of telephone lines in the sampled households.

 Table 1: Number of Telephone Lines per Household

 Specific Weight Adjustment for Number of Eligible Household Members